 In pickleball, there’s a reason why the underhand stroke is the only acceptable method to serve your ball; and it has to do with serving below the waist level.
 An underhand stroke is conducted by moving your arm in an upward motion that cannot exceed the waist level or right at your navel when the paddle has contact with the ball.

 The highest point of the paddle also cannot be higher than your wrist.
-Meaning the top of the paddle face cannot be aimed upward toward the sky above the line of your wrist.
+This means the top of the paddle face cannot be aimed upward toward the sky above the line of your wrist.
 This keeps players from getting too aggressive with topspin serves.

 As long as you’ve hit the ball below your waistline with your wrist starting downward before hitting the ball, it’s okay after the ball is hit, to come over it and add some topspin.